 In retail, for example, retailers need reliable computing that can provide maximum uptime for point of sale, inventory management and security applications for the numerous store locations on the edges of their networks.
 Banks and other financial institutions with multiple branch offices also require reliable computing to support rapid, business-critical transactions.

 Edge computing is also set to play a prominent role in the continuing deployment of IoT devices as the most effective means to process the vast amount of data they produce quickly and effectively.
 This requirement is only likely to become more pronounced when communication of that data to the cloud may not be reliable or fast enough to be effective.

 In the case of ROBO deployments, small branch locations are now increasingly running core, mission-critical applications and the infrastructure they reside on needs to evolve to match the critical nature of the workloads they are running.

 It’s obvious that most edge computing sites have very specific computing needs and require much smaller deployments than the primary data center site.
 Many organisations may have dozens or hundreds of smaller edge computing sites and they cannot afford to roll out complex, expensive IT infrastructure to each site.

 How to fix the great edge mismatch

-But with many applications running on the edge becoming as critical as those in the data centre, how can organisations match the resiliency, scalability, security, high-availability and human IT resources found in the data centre?
+But with many applications running on the edge becoming as critical as those in the data center, how can organisations match the resiliency, scalability, security, high-availability and human IT resources found in the data center?
 How can they address the growing mismatch between the importance of the applications and the infrastructure and IT that supports them at the edge?